RiyaDwivedi12/Fruit-Freshness-Detection-/README.md

 * `fruit_freshness_model.ipynb`: Jupyter Notebook used to preprocess data, build, train, and evaluate the CNN model
 * `fruit_classifier_model.h5`: Trained model file (not uploaded here due to size limits)
 * `dataset`: Image dataset of fresh and rotten fruits (not included in this repository, available via external link)
-* `output/`: Folder containing screenshots of Streamlit app output after deployment and prediction
+* `output`: Folder containing screenshots of Streamlit app output after deployment and prediction

 ## Technologies Used